LearnOnDemandSystems/docs/lod/idlx-development-best-practices.md

     _Type text displayed in the UI_

--   In knowledge blocks, notes, alerts, and hintss, avoid the use of bold formatting.
+-   In knowledge blocks, notes, alerts, and hints, avoid the use of bold formatting.
 If you need to call out a specific item, use italics.

 -   In IDLx, use one asterisk (\*) or an underscore on either side of the text to which you want to apply italic format.
 For example, *\_Item to format\_*.